What is asylum | Requirements | Apply for asylum |

 Defensive asylum

 The defensive process is for people who are in deportation or removal proceedings before an immigration judge with the Executive Office for Immigration Review (EOIR).
-A judge reviews and decides defensive cases.
+A judge reviews and decides on defensive cases.

 You may be placed in removal proceedings if: